WINE: Wavelet-Guided GAN Inversion and Editing for High-Fidelity Refinement: Conclusion

 \section{Conclusion}

-Recent high-rate GAN inversion methods focus on preserving image-wise details but still suffer from the low-frequency bias.
-We point out that the existing methods are biased on low-frequency sub-band, in both structural and training aspects.
-To overcome this, we proposed a novel GAN inversion, named WaGI, which explicitly handles the wavelet coefficients of the high-frequency sub-band via wavelet loss and wavelet fusion.
-We demonstrated that WaGI achieved the best performances among the state-of-the-art GAN inversion methods.
-Moreover, we explored the effectiveness of each of the proposed methods through the elaborate ablation study.
-Since our framework is simple and can be simply reproduced with our released code, we look forward to its wide usage in future work.
+Recent high-rate GAN inversion models focus on preserving image-wise details but still suffer from the low-frequency bias.
+We pointed out that the existing methods are biased on low-frequency sub-band, in both structural and training aspects.
+We proposed WINE, a novel GAN inversion and editing model, which explicitly handles the wavelet coefficients of the high-frequency sub-band via wavelet loss and wavelet fusion.
+We demonstrated that WINE achieved the best performance among the state-of-the-art GAN inversions.
+Moreover, we explored the effectiveness of each method through the ablation study.